Brian-ED/raylib-apl/README.md

 Breaking changes to any feature in raylib-apl should be expected for now, as this library is very young and experimental.
 Read further on under "Warning".

 # Documentation
+raylib-apl currently only supports windows.
+This is due to a bug in `⎕NA` that makes functions taking structs as arguments error.

+# Getting started
+Current examples expect a `libraylib.so` file to be in the raylib-apl directory, downloadable [here](https://github.com/raysan5/raylib/releases/tag/5.0).
+Make sure you download raylib version `5.0`, and to specifically take out the `libraylib.so` from the `lib` folder.
+You may delete the rest.

 ### Importing raylib
 run the following: